What is Quant (QNT)?

 TLDR

-Quant (QNT) is an enterprise-focused blockchain interoperability protocol that connects disparate networks via its Overledger operating system, enabling secure cross-chain applications and institutional adoption.
+Quant (QNT) is an enterprise-focused blockchain interoperability protocol designed to connect disparate networks and power institutional adoption of tokenized assets, CBDCs, and programmable finance.

-1. Interoperability Pioneer – First blockchain OS solving cross-chain fragmentation.
+1. Interoperability Pioneer – Built Overledger, the first blockchain OS enabling cross-chain communication.

 Deep Dive